Olumide1996/My-Project/README.md

 ## Conclusion:

-This project successfully demonstrates the application of web development and computer networking concepts.
-I learned valuable lessons about web deployment, DNS configuration, security, and version control, which I will apply to future projects.
+This project has succesfully tested the knowledge of using both web development technology stack as well as network fundamentals and principles
 ---